Naomi242322007/historicrdm/README.md

-The Battle of Hastings in 1066 saw the Norman conquest of England.
+The fall of the Soviet Union in 1991 marked the end of the Cold War era.